valerian-chen/valerian.hall-chen.com/career.md

 #### Institute of High Performance Computing, A*STAR (2021 &ndash; present)
 *Scientist I*

-I am orchestrating A*STAR's entry into fusion energy research.
+I am orchestrating A\*STAR's entry into fusion energy research.
+Current personal research efforts are primarily in radiofrequency and microwaves for burning plasmas, which spans diagnostics to heating and current drive.

+I am chairperson of the Deployed Committee, A\*STAR Scholar's Network.
+We organise networking and career events for returning scholars, among other things.

 ## Education